wallarm/product-documentation/docs/2.14/admin-en/installation-ami-en.md

     yum list wallarm-node
     ```

-    * If the version `2.14.x` is installed, follow the current instruction.
+    * If the version `2.16.x` is installed, follow the [instructions for 2.16](../../../admin-en/installation-ami-en/).
-    * If the version `2.12.x` is installed, follow the [instructions for 2.12](../../2.12/admin-en/installation-ami-en/) or update all Wallarm WAF instances to 2.14.
+    * If the version `2.14.x` is installed, follow the current instructions or update all Wallarm WAF instances to 2.16.
-    * If the deprecated version is installed (`2.10.x` or lower), please update all Wallarm WAF instances to 2.14.
+    * If the version `2.12.x` or lower is installed, please update all Wallarm WAF instances to 2.16.

-    More information about version support is available in the [WAF node versioning policy](../updating-migrating/versioning-policy.md).
+    More information about WAF node versioning is available in the [WAF node versioning policy](../updating-migrating/versioning-policy.md).

 When creating an instance, you need to specify the [previously created][anchor1] security group.
 To do this, perform the following actions:
 1. While working with the Launch Instance Wizard, proceed to the *6.
 Configure Security Group* instance launch step by clicking the corresponding tab.